 In addition to the allergy in the eyes, the eyes may turn red with the following conditions:

-Infectious conjunctivitis : This is caused by bacteria or viruses.
-It may be related to the herpes virus and may indicate a sexually transmitted infection (STI).
+Infectious conjunctivitis: This is caused by bacteria or viruses.
+It may be related to the herpes virus and indicate a sexually transmitted infection (STI).

-Keratitis : the cornea becomes inflamed and occasionally ulcerates.
-Sometimes it can progress to scarring of the cornea, resulting in permanent loss of vision.
+Keratitis: the cornea becomes inflamed and occasionally ulcerates.
+Sometimes, it can progress to scarring the cornea, resulting in permanent vision loss.

-The doctor will also check if any object or substance, such as an eyelash, may be causing the irritation.
+The doctor will also check if any object or substance, such as an eyelash, may be irritating.
 If the symptoms are severe or worsen, the doctor may refer the patient to an eye doctor or ophthalmologist.

 Anyone who develops papillary conjunctivitis after a recent eye surgery will be referred to an ophthalmologist.
-The eye or eyes must be carefully monitored to ensure that the treatment is effective.
+The eye or eyes must be carefully monitored to ensure effective treatment.

-Complications of perennial or seasonal allergy are rare.
-Allergy in the eyes can affect a person’s quality of life, but usually does not have a long-term impact on health.
+Complications of perennial or seasonal allergies are rare.
+Allergy in the eyes can affect a person’s quality of life but usually does not have a long-term impact on health.

-Sometimes complications can occur with dermatoconjunctivitis and giant papillary conjunctivitis.
+Sometimes complications can occur with keratoconjunctivitis and giant papillary conjunctivitis.

 The cornea can become inflamed.
 This is known as keratitis and can cause ulcers to form in the cornea.
-This increases the risk of scarring and the possibility of permanent loss of vision.
+This increases the risk of scarring and permanent loss of vision.